Insights and daily rates for IT contractors

 Demand for tech contractors has levelled out, however pressure remains across specific roles and industries.
 With many organisations now finalising their digital transformations, attention is turning to how to best utilise the new capabilities that digitisation can offer, and the skills needed to capitalise on this.

 As technology skills become a requisite across all areas of the New Zealand economy, organisations will need to find ways to differentiate in the market to attract the best IT contractor skills.

 Download Hays IT Contractor Rates Guide

 Enter your details below to download a copy:

 Key findings from our Contractor Rates Guide

-All organisations have a limit to how high rates can go while still remaining viable and sustainable and need to explore levers beyond dollars to attract skilled technology professionals.
-For contractors, in addition to rates, this means considering the broader value exchange that a business can offer you.
+There has been a levelling off of rates from their peaks over the past few years, however as technology skills are being required by more and more organisations, being able to attract top talent is still a priority.
+Organisations need to explore levers beyond dollars to attract skilled technology professionals.
+For contractors, in addition to rates, this means considering the broader value exchange that a business can offer.

 Key takeaways for employers:

 Staff attraction including contractors, in an even more competitive market is key.